Recurse-ML/localstack/docs/development-environment-setup/README.md

 In host mode, additional dependencies (e.g., Java) are required for developing certain AWS-emulated services (e.g., DynamoDB).
 The required dependencies vary depending on the service, [Configuration](https://docs.localstack.cloud/references/configuration/), operating system, and system architecture (i.e., x86 vs ARM).
 Refer to our official [Dockerfile](https://github.com/localstack/localstack/blob/master/Dockerfile) and our [package installer LPM](Concepts/index.md#packages-and-installers) for more details.

-#### Root Permissions

-LocalStack runs its own [DNS server](https://docs.localstack.cloud/user-guide/tools/dns-server/) which listens for requests on port 53.
-This requires root permission.
-When LocalStack starts in host mode it runs the DNS server as sudo, so a prompt is triggered asking for the sudo password.
-This is annoying during local development, so to disable this functionality, use `DNS_ADDRESS=0`.

-> [!NOTE]
-> We don't recommend disabling the DNS server in general (e.g. in Docker) because the [DNS server](https://docs.localstack.cloud/user-guide/tools/dns-server/) enables seamless connectivity to LocalStack from different environments via the domain name `localhost.localstack.cloud`.

 #### Python Dependencies